Thelma & Louise: Stage adaptation

 In early 2021, it was announced that Khouri was adapting the film as a stage musical alongside Halley Feiffer, with original songs by Neko Case, and Trip Cullman attached to direct.
 In January 2023, a workshop reading was held starring Amanda Seyfried and Evan Rachel Wood.

+The musical, with a book credited solely to Khouri and music and lyrics by Case, premiered at the Young Vic in London on 3 September 2026, directed by Cullman and starring Rachel Tucker as Louise and Amy Lennox as Thelma.
+It is scheduled to run until 24 October 2026.